vchapellu/valentinachapellu.com/content/posts/website-redesign/index.md

 Together with the CMO we made a list of the features we wanted to show in the video, put them in a logical order and give all the video materials to the graphic designer so that he could start working on the creatives.

-I designed a first version of the homepage with Sketch and shared it with the rest of the team using Zeplin.
+I designed a first version of the homepage with **Sketch** and shared it with the rest of the team using **Zeplin**.
 After some iterations I designed a pixel perfect version we agreed on.

 I worked with the graphic designer to optimise the concept video and the music.
 The final product was longer than expected but everybody in the Company was positively impressed by the quality and the consistency of the message.
 {{< youtube src="https://www.youtube.com/watch?v=ORsYZLUlkSI" >}}